kenorb-contrib/BitCrack/README.md

+I have absolutely no idea what I'm doing.
+The edits to this repo are for CUDA only.
+Borrowing from various other tweaks found in the mass of forks for BitCrack.
+No clue if they'll even work or not. . .
+Let's find out! - DL

 # BitCrack

 A tool for brute-forcing Bitcoin private keys.
 The main purpose of this project is to contribute to the effort of solving the [Bitcoin puzzle transaction](https://blockchain.info/tx/08389f34c98c606322740c0be6a7125d9860bb8d5cb182c02f98461e5fa6cd15): A transaction with 32 addresses that become increasingly difficult to crack.